-This protocol is designed to operate over two transports:
+This protocol is designed to operate over three transports:

 - A static virtual channel, as specified in [MS-RDPBCGR] section 2.2.6 and 3.1.5.2.
-The virtual channel name is "RDPSND".
-The usage of a channel name when opening a dynamic virtual channel is specified in [MS-RDPEDYC] section 2.2.2.1.
-The Remote Desktop Protocol layer manages the creation, setup, and transmission of data over the virtual channel. - User Datagram Protocol (UDP), where the port is advertised in the Client Audio Formats and Version PDU (section 2.2.2.2).
+The virtual channel name is "RDPSND".<1> The usage of a channel name when opening a dynamic virtual channel is specified in [MS-RDPEDYC] section 2.2.2.1.
+The Remote Desktop Protocol layer manages the creation, setup, and transmission of data over the virtual channel. - A dynamic virtual channel, as specified in [MS-RDPEDYC].
+The virtual channel name is AUDIO\PLAYBACK\DVC when a reliable transport is used; or AUDIO\PLAYBACK\LOSSY\DVC when an unreliable UDP transport, as specified in [MS-RDPEUDP], is used.<2> The Remote Desktop Protocol layer manages the creation, setup, and transmission of data over the virtual channel. - User Datagram Protocol (UDP), where the port is advertised in the Client Audio Formats and Version PDU (section 2.2.2.2).

-Static virtual channels MUST be used to establish connections, exchange capabilities, and settings, and they MUST also be used to change audio settings.
-Audio data can be transferred over either UDP or static channels.
-The sections that follow specify when to send Data Transfer Sequence messages over UDP and when to send them over static virtual channels.
+Virtual channels MUST be used to establish connections, exchange capabilities, and change settings, and they MUST also be used to change audio settings.
+Audio data can be transferred over either UDP or virtual channels.
+The sections that follow specify when to send Data Transfer Sequence messages over UDP and when to send them over virtual channels.